 Human Services Domain

-Effective information sharing is critical to the success of a coordinated Human Services (HS) system.
+Data is central to the Human Services (HS) mission.
 The NIEM HS domain supports information sharing and promotes interoperability between and across social service providers at the federal, state, local, and tribal levels.
-Standardized data and information exchanges help fulfill the following Human Services goals:
+Standardized data and information exchanges help fulfill the following HS goals:

 - Improved service delivery for clients;